ablanco1950/brain-tumors-detection_yolov10/README.md

 If you do not have a roboflow user key, you can obtain one at https://docs.roboflow.com/api-reference/authentication

-After downloading the dataset a folder named Brain-Tumors-Detection-2 is created which must be moved to the project folder
+After downloading, the dataset a folder named Brain-Tumors-Detection-2 is created which must be moved to the project folder

 Execute: